-- Using DAISY analysis, we were able to determine the structural identifiability of novel ODE models for syncytia growth. - Practical identifiability analysis provides data on how parameter estimation is affected by experimental details and limitations. - Knowledge of practical identifiability can inform experimental design so we may accurately parameterize our models. - In these models, practical identifiability depended on sampling frequency, parameter value, and measurement error. - The most practical way to decrease ARE is to increase sampling frequency.
+- Using SIAN for analysis, we were able to determine the structural identifiability of novel ODE models for syncytia growth. - Practical identifiability analysis provides data on how parameter estimation is affected by experimental details and limitations. - Knowledge of practical identifiability can inform experimental design so we may accurately parameterize our models. - In these models, practical identifiability depended on sampling frequency, parameter value, and measurement error. - Additional models can be considered for Syncytia growth.